 In 1999, the first Power of the Purse luncheon was held to announce the grants made possible to support these causes with donations from the original founders.
 WFA now holds this fundraising event each year to honor accomplished women, announce grants made that year, and highlight other WFA programs.

-- 1st Lady’s Woman in Public Service: Commissioner Colette D. Honorable
+1st Lady’s Woman in Public Service: Patricia Brown, Arkansas Economic Development Commission

 Learn who we are, what we do, and how you can help women in Arkansas be stronger.
 When women succeed, Arkansas succeeds.

 Please email sponsorship form to email@example.com or mail form with check to: